segmentio/segment-docs/src/engage/campaigns/mobile-push/index.md

 12. Click **Verify**, then select the messaging services you want to use in your space.
 13. Click **Save Twilio Account.**

-> info ""
+> info "Removing messaging services"
-> After creating the messaging service, it cannot be directly removed from the space.
-To remove the messaging service, you have to edit the Twilio account credentials by clicking the pencil icon.
-Enter the account credentials (use the API key secret if you remember or create a new API key).
+> To remove a messaging service, navigate to Engage > Engage settings > Channels and click the pencil icon under **Twilio messaging service**.
+Enter the account credentials by either using the API key secret or creating a new API key.
 Once you've selected the desired services, they will override the existing ones, effectively removing the ones you no longer need.

 ### 5b.
 Create a new push service